pbmndz/robotics/README.md

 # **Robotics Project: Autonomous and RC Sumobot controlled by PS4 with PSBT Library**

-This is a robotics project that includes an autonomous sumobot and remote-controlled (RC) sumobot, controlled by a PS4 controller using the PSBT (PlayStation Bluetooth) library.
-The goal of the project is to demonstrate how robotics can be used to build remote-controlled, autonomous machines that can be operated by common objects like a PS4 controller.
+Welcome to the Robotics Project, featuring an autonomous and remote-controlled (RC) sumobot that is designed to battle with its opponents.
+The autonomous mode is programmed to detect the white lines on the border of the ring, locate the enemy sumobot, and attack it using its sensors and motors.
+The RC mode is controlled using a PS4 controller with the PSBT (PlayStation Bluetooth) library.The RC sumobot can be controlled by a human operator using the PS4 controller, whereas the autonomous sumobot is programmed to make its own decisions and movements using a variety of sensors.
+In a sumobot competition, each sumobot is made to push its competitor out of a circular ring.

 # Features
 The project includes the following features: